Rep. Matt Gaetz cleared by Florida Bar over Michael Cohen tweet

 A spokesperson for the Florida Bar’s grievance committee said an investigation found no probable cause to believe that Mr. Gaetz violated its rules of conduct when he called out Cohen on Twitter ahead of the latter’s testimony before Congress.

-The Florida Bar will issue Mr. Cohen a “letter of advice … essentially advising him not to do it again,” spokesperson Francine Walker said in a statement, CNN reported.
+The Florida Bar will issue Mr. Gaetz a “letter of advice … essentially advising him not to do it again,” spokesperson Francine Walker said in a statement, CNN reported.

 “I thank the Bar committee members for their sound judgment,” Mr. Gaetz reacted.